Condzi/rt/notes/plan.md

 # June - Preparation phase
+- [ ] Project utilities (logger, file management, error management)
 - [ ] DirectX 11 renderer pipeline for immediate, debug shapes (2D and 3D?)
 - [ ] ImGui

-- [ ] Project utilities (logger, file management, error management)
+Revise the plan because the collision aspect is a bit of an umbrealla term.
+Are we gonna implement some simple AABB collisions, or some actual physics?
+Maybe RT + collision detection can yield some cool effects...?

 # July - Prototyping
 - [ ] Balls rendering